Toyota Hilux: Second generation (N20; 1972)

 In May 1972, the 1973 model year Hilux was introduced, designated the RN20.
 Nicknamed the "RokeHi" (ロケハイ), a portmanteau of "Rocket Hilux", it has a more comfortable interior along with exterior updates.
 A 2.25 m "long bed" was an option for the first time in North American markets, although such a version had been available worldwide since April 1969.
 This received the "RN25" chassis code.
 The 2.0 litre 18R engine was available in Japan as well, with a three-speed automatic transmission available as an option.
 The 2.0-litre automatic model managed a "gentle" 136.1 km/h top speed in a period road test conducted in South Africa, in spite of a claimed 89 kW.

-The Hilux was radically redesigned in 1975 to be larger and with increased standard equipment.
-In North America, the new version also meant the introduction of the larger (2.2 L) 20R engine and the SR5 upscale trim package.
+The Hilux was facelifted in 1975 to be larger and with increased standard equipment.
+In North America, the new version also meant the introduction of the larger 2.2-litre 20R engine and the SR5 upscale trim package.
 A five-speed manual transmission became optional.
-In North America, the Hilux name was fully phased out in favour of "Truck" by that year, having been dropped from brochures and advertising campaigns, starting in 1973.
+In this market, the Hilux name was fully phased out in favour of "Pickup" by that year, having been dropped from brochure, advertising and manual books, starting in 1976 model year.
 Some North American motor-coach manufacturers began building Toyota motor-homes from the Hilux.